Our 2026 Re-use Resolutions

 2. Shop at the bulk bins.

 Pantry staples, like rice, pasta or coffee, often come in un-recyclable single-use plastic packaging.
-This new year, we're bringing our own containers to the grocery store, to fill up just the amount we need without any packaging waste (pro tip: old pasta sauce jars work great for bulk shopping).
-There are lots of grocery stores locally that sell a variety of products in bulk, for stores that sell in bulk try checking out Sunshine Health Foods in Morro Bay, the SLO Food Co-Op, or the Central Coast Refillery in Atascadero to get started.
+This new year, we're bringing our own containers to the store, to fill up just the amount we need without any packaging waste (pro tip: old pasta sauce jars work great for bulk shopping).
+There are lots of grocery stores locally that sell a variety of products in bulk, try checking out Sunshine Health Foods in Morro Bay, the SLO Food Co-Op, or the Central Coast Refillery in Atascadero to get started.

 4. Save scratch paper for notetaking.

-When we misprint at the printer, or only use one side of a document, we're saving the sheet of paper for the next time we need scratch paper.
+When we misprint at the printer, or only use one side of a document, we're saving the sheet of paper for the next time we need scratch paper, so we don't need to use fresh paper to jot notes.